LukeShortCloud/simpler_things_extras/stre_pc_guide.md

 Examples for how to use every skill:

 - Convincing = Persuade an NPC, negotiate a good deal with a merchant, etc.
-- Driving = Ride horses, drive cars, fly spaceships, etc.
 - Electronics = Hack into a terminal, fix a car, etc.
 - Examination = Look for clues, look for hidden traps, etc.
+- Fistfight = Punch or kick a character.
-- Geography = Find out how to get from point A to B, determine the vegetation in the area, etc.
+- Geography = Find out how to get from point A to B, determine the vegetation in the area, ride horses, drive cars, fly spaceships, etc.
 - Healing = Heal yourself or others.
-- Magic = Use magical spells for combat.
 - Lore = See if you remember the history of a person/place/thing, know the latest street rumors, know what the locals think, etc.
 - Sneak = Hide, sneak around a guard, etc.
+- Strength = Push open a simple door, move a heavy container, etc.
 - Stunts = Jump off of a roof, walk on a thin rope, etc.
 - Weapons (near) = Fight with a melee weapon, try to break a lock, etc.
 - Weapons (far) = Fight with a gun, shoot a target, etc.